periodental/periodental.io/periodontist/implant-supported-dentures/index.md

 <p>Conventional dentures have a tendency to come loose because of the ineffectiveness of dental adhesives—but with implant supported dentures, that ceases to be a problem.</p>

-<p>Some of the benefits of stabilising dentures with dental implants are:</p>
+<p>Some of the benefits of stabilising dentures with dental implants are:

 <ul class="bullets">
 <li>Improved speech and confidence</li>